dlhamilton/LPSB-Learn-GCSE-CS/README.md

     ![Form Completeion](assets/media/form_submit_screenshot.png)

 - __Footer__
-    - Has links to the exam board, school and social media pages of the school.
+    - Has links to the exam board, school website and social media pages of the school.
     - There is also an external link to my Github page.

     ![Footer](assets/media/footer_screenshot.png)